For many, it's business as usual despite Bangkok "shutdown"

 The rallies have caused some disruptions to supply chains, however, and 21 gas and petrol filling stations were closed.
 Blocked roads prevented operators from bringing in supplies, said Somnuek Bamrungsalee, director-general of the government’s Energy Business Department.

-At least five major retail centres near protest sites said they would shut their doors earlier than usual.
+At least five major retail centers near protest sites said they would shut their doors earlier than usual.

 “Because of road closures we are closing an hour earlier so our employees can make their way home,” Prasert Sriuranpong, President of Terminal 21, told Reuters.